squidmin/spring-labs/src/main/java/org/squidmin/spring/basics/README.md

 ![14.png](img/14.png)

-1. We will create sub-packages inside the `org.squidmin.basics.movierecommendersystem` package to keep the files for every section separate.
+1. We will create sub-packages inside the `org.squidmin.spring.basics.movierecommendersystem` package to keep the files for every section separate.
 This is an optional step.
 Right-click on the base package, mouse-hover **New =>**, and select **Package**.
 Then provide the name as `section1` and press **Enter** to create the sub-package.

 ![15.png](img/15.png)